To help keep your business organized, here are 10 rules for successful social media management.

 These days, those who made it big on social media are a lot more influential than even some traditional celebrities.
 According to Adweek, 73% of teenagers and young adults report feeling closer to YouTubers as opposed to 45% who say they feel close to TV and movie stars.

 To learn more about how they have become so successful, follow them.
 These accounts can help with your business and your social media marketing because you can gain a better understanding of what your target audience engages with, how they react, or what’s popular.
-These profiles are a learning opportunity for you and your business.
+These digital influencers are a learning opportunity for your brand and business.

 Rule 9: Set Aside Time to Engage